Applying to University

 - Preparation for moving beyond Sixth Form study

 During the summer term in Year 12, time will be devoted to the drafting of personal statements in readiness for making job and university applications.
 Applications to universities are made on-line via the UCAS APPLY service and students will begin their applications on the Options at 18 morning in early July.

-Below is a link to the booklet that each Year 12 student receives on the Options at 18 Morning, which is full of useful information regarding researching and choosing courses, how to write a successful UCAS Personal Statement and how to complete their UCAS application online.
+Below is a link to the 'Applying to University' booklet that each Year 12 student receives on the Options at 18 Morning, which is full of useful information regarding researching and choosing courses, how to write a successful UCAS Personal Statement and how to complete their UCAS application online.